 Secondly, HANA will take longer to implement, and there is less in the way of skills to manage any HANA complexity compared to competing databases.
 This is because there are fewer HANA skills in the market than for the competing databases that could be used.
 This is similar to buying an uncommonly purchased car — it will mean less available mechanics to work on it.

-So more likely that not, HANA is a more complex implementation than implementing without HANA.
-There may be some maintenance benefits from HANA versus more traditional databases, as there are fewer indexes, (which I cover in several articles here) but again HANA has other complexities that come along with it.
+So more likely than not, HANA is a more complex implementation than implementing without HANA.
+There may be some maintenance benefits from HANA versus more traditional databases, as there are fewer indexes (which I cover in several articles here).
+But again HANA has other complexities that come along with it.
 Here are why SAP’s comments on HANA are so unreliable:

 - SAP misstates both the origin and advantages of column-based databases.
 None of the technological underpinnings to HANA are exclusive to SAP, and in fact, none of them were invented by SAP.

 - SAP routinely lists the advantages of HANA without listing the disadvantages.

 That means any statement by SAP on HANA must be put through a reality blender, to get a balanced final output.